na-na-hi/renget/archive/iftod.md

 \>I could feel a gaze burning into me much hotter than the flesh beneath my fingers and shakily met two great golden eyes filled with an expression I cannot begin to describe or understand.
 \>The creature made no move except to stare, and I cannot imagine what thoughts occurred to such a powerful being finding something as small and insignificant as myself groping its most personal place, however I can attest that I was not incinerated or eviscerated on the spot.
 \>I beat a hasty retreat then to the safety of a wayward boulder.
-\>My research will continue…”
+\>My research will continue…”%%

 ===================================

 >tell me /trash/ fleet whats the most degenerate thing you can think of that'll effect the ecosystem of the world new and old
 >>breeding an army of Safis and letting them loose everywhere

-\>come home to your humble full-grown Safi-sized abode from another day working with /trash/ fleet
+%darkgreen%\>come home to your humble full-grown Safi-sized abode from another day working with /trash/ fleet
 \>the second you step off the wingdrake harness and onto your front path, half a dozen tiny Palico-sized creatures appear from the woodwork to crowd around you
 \>most are still molting from their Xeno'Jiiva days, looking somewhere between your Safi wife and the larger Xeno you fought long ago, but otherwise they seemed to all have taken after your wife...
 \>a chorus of "Dad's home!", "Dad!
 Look!", "Dad!
 Daaaad!" surrounds you as your children vie for your attention